-Three decades on the bench.
-The youngest justice in North Carolina Supreme Court history.
+The youngest Supreme Court Justice in North Carolina history.
+The youngest Court of Appeals judge.
+The youngest Superior Court judge since the colonial era.
 Now building a new law school of distinction as Founding Dean of the Kenneth F. Kahn School of Law at High Point University.

 About